Sciss/Impulse/README.md

 ## requirements / installation

 Impulse builds with sbt against Scala 2.11 and 2.10.
 To create the standalone, run `sbt assembly`.
+For simplicity, the shell script `sbt` is included, written by [Paul Phillips](https://github.com/paulp/sbt-extras) and released under BSD-style license.
+Thus, if you do not have sbt installed, you can build using `./sbt assembly`.

 You can also use sbt to launch the application via `sbt run`.
 The project is based on ScalaCollider/SoundProcesses and thus an existing SuperCollider installation is required.
 The SuperCollider location is currently read from environment variable `SC_HOME`.
 On Linux, `scsynth` should be on your `PATH`, so there is no action required.

 ## contributing